Gennady Burbulis

 Gennady Eduardovich Burbulis (Генна́дий Эдуа́рдович Бу́рбулис; 4 August 1945 – 19 June 2022) was a Russian politician.
 A close associate of Boris Yeltsin, he held several high positions in the first Russian government, including Secretary of State, and was one of the drafters and signers of the Belavezha Accords on behalf of Russia.
 He was one of the most influential Russian political figures in the late 1980s and early 1990s and one of the main architects of Russian political and economic reform.

 Early life and education

-Burbulis was born in the Urals city of Pervouralsk on 4 August 1945, the grandson of a Lithuanian deportee during that country’s occupation and Russification by the Russian Empire (1915).
-He described how his decision to keep a Lithuanian surname against the urging of his Russian mother cost him the position of the first and only Vice President of Russia in 1991, a position that went to Alexander Rutskoy; according to Burbulis Yeltsin told him that his surname was "questionable for the Russian electorate".
+Burbulis was born in the Urals city of Pervouralsk on 4 August 1945, the grandson of Kazimir Antonovich Burbulis, a Lithuanian factory worker evacuated to the Urals during World War I. He described how his decision to keep a Lithuanian surname against the urging of his Russian mother cost him the position of the first and only Vice President of Russia in 1991, a position that went to Alexander Rutskoy; according to Burbulis Yeltsin told him that his surname was "questionable for the Russian electorate".

+His father Eduard Kazimirovich was a military pilot, and his mother Valentina Vasilievna Belonogova was an ethnic Russian.
+In 1962, he graduated from high school and went to work as an instrumentation fitter at the Chrompikovy Plant, and then at the Pervouralsky Novotrubny Plant.

+In 1964, he began active military service in the Strategic Rocket Forces in the Kirov Oblast.

 He graduated from the philosophy department of Ural State University and later was awarded a Candidate of Science (Philosophy) degree.
 He taught in several institutions of higher education in and around Sverdlovsk (now Yekaterinburg).